 Parent Access Restrictions (Secondary Stu Data)

 A portal account can become restricted when certain SSD fields are populated.
-When this restriction is in place for the student, any parent portal account tied to that student will take on only the permissions given to the Restricted Portal Account group and will no longer have the permissions of the Parent Portal Group.
+When this restriction is in place for the student, any parent or student account tied to that student will take on only the permissions given to the Restricted Portal Account group and will no longer have the permissions of the Parent Portal Group.
+A banner message will also be displayed.

 This could be used, for example, to prevent students or parents from viewing their class schedule if they have not completed all steps of their registration, or if they owe fees.